oemof/tespy/docs/advanced_tutorials/develop_components.rst

             TESPyNetworkError: You have provided too many parameters: 0 required, 1 supplied.
 Aborting calculation!

-    The test performed results in an error.
-Since we now have an additional equation, this means that we have to define one less parameter, e.g., the cooling mass flow.
+    With no changes in our original specifications, the model results in an error.
+Since we now have an additional equation, this means that we have to specify one parameter less than before, e.g., the cooling mass flow.

     .. literalinclude:: /../tutorial/advanced/compressor_with_cooling.py
         :language: python